msorvig/qt-web-utils/README.md

   Loads file from the local file system via file dialog; saves to the in-memory file system provided by Emscripten.
 See also QFileDialog::getOpenFileContents() in Qt.

+* openBrowserWindow()

+  Opens a native browser window or tab.

 # Examples